Enjoy your summer vacation on the north shore of PEI, Canada!

 hiking or

-community trails or the
+community trails (we recommend the nearby

-Confederation Trail that traverses the Island from tip to tip, enjoying the spectacular views while teeing up on one of its
+Breadalbane Nature Trail, which also provides a trailhead for the Confederation trail) or enjoying the spectacular views while teeing up on one of its

 teeing up on one of the nearby premier